 The halving process is written into Bitcoin’s code and cannot be changed.
 As a result, the event has implications for investors, miners, and the cryptocurrency market as a whole.

 Investors: Bitcoin halvings present an opportunity for investors to buy Bitcoins before new coins are created at a slower rate.
 If the price seems likely to increase, similar to during previous halvings, investors may look to speculate on a price hike and buy Bitcoin before the next Bitcoin halving takes place.

 Miners: For miners, the halving means that they will receive fewer Bitcoins for their efforts.
 Miners might be forced to find more efficient ways of mining, which could lead to some miners switching to other cryptocurrencies or ceasing operations altogether.
 Some miners might sell Bitcoin to offset the decrease in rewards.
 However, the price of BTC plays a significant part in the value of the rewards collected by miners.
-Considering BTC’s price highs and lows in 2021, miners will have taken anywhere between $180k and $400k USD per block reward of 6.25 BTC.
+At BTC’s all-time highs, miners were collecting around $430k USD per block reward of 6.25 BTC.

 While the halving may cause short-term volatility in Bitcoin prices, it is generally considered as a positive event for the cryptocurrency.

 Bitcoin halving is an event that happens roughly every four years where the mining reward for adding transactions to the blockchain is reduced by half.
 Given that Bitcoin has a maximum supply of 21 million coins, once they have been mined, no more will be created, and miners and validators will only earn transaction fees.
 Investors may use the halving as a reason to speculate on the increasing price of Bitcoin.
 The next Bitcoin halving is expected to take place in 2024.